URN/wopr/README.md

-# Vincent
+# WOPR

-Vincent is a Discord utility bot for the URN Tech Team.
+WOPR is a Discord utility bot for the URN Tech Team.